Facebook sees higher profits, more friends

 According to eMarketer, Facebook's share of the global digital ad market will be 20.5 per cent of an overall US$327.28 billion spent in 2019.

-But analysts say the trust issue is crucial for Facebook if it wants to move forward on its mission to connect the world.
+But analysts say the trust issue is crucial for Facebook if it wants to move forward in its mission to connect the world.

-Facebook estimated that approximately 2.7 billion people use its "family" of services including Instagram, WhatsApp, Messenger, and its core social network.
+Facebook estimated that about 2.7 billion people use its "family" of services including Instagram, WhatsApp, Messenger, and its core social network.

+Visual social network Instagram has been a bright spot for Facebook, with use and revenue rising.

-Analysts are watching to see whether it will compensate with gains in other services, including its popular visual social network Instagram, messaging services WhatsApp and Messenger and its Oculus virtual reality division.
+Analysts are watching to see how well Facebook's other services, including Instagram, messaging services WhatsApp and Messenger and its Oculus virtual reality division, play into its fortunes.

+"Messaging is an area that is growing most quickly, and this year people are going to feel these apps becoming the centre of their social experience in more ways," Mr Zuckerberg said.

+Facebook is working to let people send messages to one another no matter which of the company's messaging apps they are using, with an increasing emphasis on making content encrypted and ephemeral, according to Mr Zuckerberg.

 As it approaches its 15th anniversary, Facebook has been able to keep revenue momentum thanks to its unique advertising model that allows marketers to reach specific segments of users.

+More than 90 million small businesses use Facebook, according to the social network.

-Mr Zuckerberg last week renewed his defence of the social network's business, arguing that targeting ads based on interests was different from selling people's data.
+Mr Zuckerberg has consistently defended the social network's business of keeping the service free by targeting ads based on interests, adamant the social network does not sell people's data.

-"If we're committed to serving everyone, then we need a service that is affordable to everyone," Mr Zuckerberg wrote in The Wall Street Journal.
+"The Internet is a massive force for change, and we are at the center of a lot of the debates that brings," Mr Zuckerberg said.

+"I do feel like we have started to turn a corner and have a clear plan for what we need to do here now."

 AFP